Penelope Hocking: Club career

+Chicago Red Stars

 National Women's Soccer League (NWSL) club Chicago Red Stars selected Hocking with the seventh overall pick in the 2023 NWSL Draft.

-Chicago Red Stars, 2023–2024

 On March 20, 2023, Hocking signed a three-year contract with the Red Stars, with an option for a fourth year.

-On March 25, 2023, Hocking made her debut for the Red Stars in a 2–3 loss against San Diego Wave FC as a starter.
+On March 25, 2023, Hocking made her debut for the Red Stars in a 3–2 loss against San Diego Wave FC as a starter.
 On April 15, in her third start and appearance, Hocking scored her first professional goals as a brace against Kansas City Current in a 4–2 victory.

-Bay FC, 2024–
+Bay FC

 On August 31, 2024, Chicago traded Hocking to fellow NWSL side Bay FC for a $350,000 transfer fee, one of the largest in women's soccer history.
 The trade was made so that Hocking could play for a team closer to her home.

+Kansas City Current

+On March 11, 2026, Hocking was traded to the Kansas City Current in exchange for $350,000 in intraleague transfer funds.
+She made her debut for the club in their opening game of the 2026 season, coming on as a substitute in a 2–1 win over the Utah Royals on March 14, 2026.
+On March 23, 2026, it was announced that Hocking had signed a three-year contract with the Current, with a club option for a further one-year extension.

 International career

 Hocking played for the United States women's national under-20 soccer team and competed in the 2018 FIFA U-20 Women's World Cup.
 She was also named to the under-23 roster for training camp in January 2022 and also for the 2022 Thorns Spring Invitational pre-season tournament against NWSL teams in March 2022.